-Experts thinks that we get 50 percent less done when we are trying to check off several items on the to-do list at the same time, than if we attack them one by one, one after another.
-Therefore experts advocates for “single tasking” instead of multitasking.
+Experts think that we get 50 percent less done when we are trying to check off several items on the to-do list at the same time than if we attack them one by one, one after another.
+Therefore experts advocates for “single-tasking” instead of multitasking.

 We need fresh air, vitamin D and exercise, so a walk sometime during the day is great.
 But if we go with the kids, or talking on the mobile, we miss the essential: to take in the environment, odors and sounds around you.
 So leave the phone in the office and take a pod free power walk on for about twenty minutes.

 In dealings with others

 You eat dinner with the family or some friends – and everyone is seated (occasionally) checking their mobile, it might be wise to agree that all leave their phone in a bag or jacket pocket.
 And no, it will not do to have it in your pocket or upside down on the table.
 Then it will go up as soon as it vibrates and lights up the screen.

 Leave your phone in another room when sleeping.
 The bed should be namely by focusing on just sleep.
 If you checking your phone just before you turn off the light, the risk is great that you are getting harder to fall asleep, or waking several times during the night.
 To start the morning with scrolling through Facebook or Instagram is not particularly restful.